 John is a versatile artist who enjoys working on a variety of subject matter and with different media.
 His work currently falls into two areas: a traditional approach to landscapes, portraits, etc. and, secondly, a colourful and decorative style of semi-abstract painting that he has termed, ‘Colour and Motion’.

-John grew up in a creative household, both his parents being Artists.
-His father was a Graphics Designer, Art Director and member of the Society of Botanical Artists.
+John grew up in a creative household, both his parents being practising Artists and Art teachers.
 Whilst his parents provided much artistic tuition for him, his formal Art training included courses at Exeter Art College, Falmouth Art College, Winchester Art School and the Slade.

 A recent exhibition was held at the InterContinental Hotel, Hanoi.
-Previous to this John has exhibited work in Manhattan (close to the Grand Central Terminal) and also at the well-known cafe, Les Deux Magots, in the centre of Paris.
-Currently, John has an on-going dispaly of large format artwork at Ashford International Station in the UK.
+Previous to this John has exhibited work in New York, close to the Grand Central Terminal and also at the well-known cafe, Les Deux Magots, in the centre of Paris.
+Currently, John has an on-going display of large format artwork at Ashford International Station in the UK.

 Travels to Australia, Italy, Paris, Scotland, USA and Vietnam have provided much inspiration for John's artwork.